niallhatton/Scooters/README.md

 The hero image was a stock photo I purchased for this project from Adobe Stock.

+## Hosting/Domain
+The domain zoomscooter.co.uk was purchased for this project and the site is hosted in Azure cloud on a custom VM I manage.

 ## Gitpod Testing

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: